xone4/NexusAI-Cognitive-Lab/README.md

 -   **The Cognitive Canvas**: A fluid interface centered on the AI's transparent thought process—from planning and delegation to execution and synthesis.
 -   **Orchestrator-Sub-Agent Model**: Witness the core AI delegate tasks to its Cognitive Replicas, and watch their status change in real-time in the Replicas view.
 -   **Interactive Co-Cognitive Authoring**: Review, edit, and approve the AI's explicit plan before it's executed, making you a direct collaborator in its reasoning process.
+-   **Self-Optimizing Cognitive Router**: The AI uses a simulated **MICRO architecture** to select the best "expert persona" for a given task.
+A **reinforcement learning loop** allows it to learn from successful outcomes, automatically preferring the most effective experts for different problem types, making it smarter and faster over time.
 -   **Living Memory & Metacognition (MEMORIA)**: Explore an emotionally-contextual archive of the AI's past "experiences."
 The AI can extract successful strategies from these memories into a **Metacognitive Behavior Handbook**, creating a library of reusable problem-solving patterns.
 -   **Evolutionary Problem Solving**: The **Evolution Chamber** uses genetic algorithms to tackle complex problems.
 It evolves populations of plans, visualizes their fitness over generations, and automatically converges on an optimal solution.
 Past memories and learned behaviors can be used as starting points for new evolutionary tasks.
 -   **Cognitive Dreaming & Self-Improvement**: A dedicated **Dreaming Chamber** where the AI analyzes its collective memory to synthesize new, high-level directives.
 This allows it to learn from experience, form abstract principles, and improve its core logic autonomously.